Dreamed 1984/2/11, 1995/8/26, and 2004/9/11 by Wayan

 I close with a spread on the other issue making me fey.

 ESP runs in my family.
-For me, its intense enought to sometimes distract or even completely block the five common senses.
+For me, it's intense enough sometimes to overwhelm the five common senses.
 I easily blur what I'm supposed to know and not know.

 The vignettes with dogwalker, joyful bird and hidden faces are all real.
 No dreams, no overlay page, OK?
 Both waking and dreaming, I "see" like this constantly; it's my perceptual world.